hinaabbaskhan/BetterRest/README.md

 # BetterRest
 In this App we will look into one of the true power features of iOS development: machine learning (ML).

-This App is designed to help coffee drinkers get a good night’s sleep by asking them three questions:
+This App is designed to help coffee drinkers get a good night’s sleep by asking them three questions, the app uses machine learning to provide personalized bedtime recommendations.
+While this project may seem straightforward, it introduces you to the powerful world of Core ML and machine learning on iOS.

-- When do they want to wake up?
+## Features
+- **User Input:** The app will prompt users to enter:
+  - Desired wake-up time
-- Roughly how many hours of sleep do they want?
+  - Desired hours of sleep
-- How many cups of coffee do they drink per day?
+  - Daily coffee consumption (in cups)
+- **Machine Learning Integration:** Utilize Core ML to analyze user input and provide accurate bedtime suggestions based on previously trained data.
 Once we have those three values, we’ll feed them into **Core ML** to get a result telling us when they ought to go to bed.
-If you think about it, there are billions of possible answers – all the various wake times multiplied by all the number of sleep hours, multiplied again by the full range of coffee amounts.

-That’s where machine learning comes in: using a technique called _regression analysis_ we can ask the computer to come up with an algorithm able to represent all our data.
-This in turn allows it to apply the algorithm to fresh data it hasn’t seen before, and get accurate results.
+- **Privacy-Focused:** All predictions are made on-device, ensuring user privacy.

+### Learning Objectives
+In this project, you will learn:

+- How to build a simple forms-based app using SwiftUI.
+- The basics of Core ML and how to integrate machine learning into your app.
+- How to use regression analysis to make predictions based on user data.